Automatic Failover and Failback with Jedis

 will be retried up to 3 times.

-If the call continues to fail after the maximum number of retry attempts, then the circuit breaker will record a failure.
+If the call fail then the circuit breaker will record a failure.

 The circuit breaker maintains a record of failures in a sliding window data structure.